2023 Camp Dates

 Recreation

-One part of your camper’s day is spent in a recreation group where he or she participates in a period of instructional swim and a period of recreational sports.
+A portion of your camper’s day is spent in recreation, where he or she participates in a period of instructional swim and a period of recreational activities.

-Note: You may request (on the Registration Form) that your child be placed with a friend who is in the same grade.
-To ensure your request, please submit recreation group requests before June 1st.
+Please indicate on the Registration Form if you want to request that your child be placed with a friend who is in the same grade.
+To ensure this request is received, please submit group requests prior to June 1st.

 Club Recreation